 Many of our alumni go on to share their passion for words for wellbeing with others, and some have joined a growing global tribe of practitioners who are using writing for wellbeing with groups and individuals.
 Connecting in a virtual space has more often than not brought deeper personal connections between participants, affording more time for reflection than a face-to-face group.

 In the face of another lockdown over the past couple of weeks, a number of these have taken to running groups online and are sharing prompts and ideas for writing using social media and online conferencing platforms like Zoom.

 Amanda White, a writer and group facilitator in Cornwall, set up a page on Facebook where people can share a daily Haiku.
 The response to this project has been overwhelming as people find distraction and a sense of play and satisfaction in crafting three simple lines of poetry to share with an online community.
 The page already has almost five thousand members.

 The next iterations of Introduction to Therapeutic and Reflective Writing and its sister course Running Writing Workshops will start soon, and in these turbulent times, Victoria and I feel that our work in spreading the word about the therapeutic value of creative writing is more important than ever.
-Come and join us!
+Come and join us online!